- Occupational Therapy Driver Assessment, which includes a clinical assessment and an on road trial

 - Extra driving lessons may be required to improve driving skills or familiarise with adaptive devices

-- A conditional license with some restrictions may be issued by licensing centre
+- A conditional license with some restrictions may be issued by the licensing centre

 - License will be suspended or cancelled if the person is found unable to drive safely with the existing medical condition.